theakman2/node-modules-webant/README.md

 });
 ````

-The `opts` parameter is an object with the same keys as the `webant-config.json` configuration file mentioned above.
+The `opts` parameter is an object that takes the same keys as the JSON configuration file mentioned above.

 ## Tests [![Build Status](https://travis-ci.org/theakman2/node-modules-webant.png?branch=master)](https://travis-ci.org/theakman2/node-modules-webant)